Daniel, Esther, & Isaiah

 D. Emphasis

-The emphasis is how Jewish people and Jewish identities survive in a hostile culture and the importance of remembering that survival, that God was merciful to a whole group of people.
-It is very easy to say, however, “Oh good, the Book of Esther, then, represents a wonderful story of faithful people trusting in a reliable God.”
-Esther is in a tradition of several Biblical characters who have a kind of up-and-down story to their life.
-There are a lot of Biblical characters.
-Just because I picked these does not mean that every Biblical character has it work this way, very important.
-A number of them, out of the dozens whose stories we know quite a bit about, have this kind of situation.
-They are in a position of honor of some kind.
-That honor is challenged.
-It is then vindicated and then even enhanced.
-I could take a long time to show that in these stories but if you just see those names and think about what you know, what you have read so far about them, you will see that all of them have had something like that happen.
+2. The importance of remembering that God was merciful to a whole group of people.
+It is very easy to say however, “Oh good, the Book of Esther represents a wonderful story of faithful people trusting in a reliable God.”
+Esther is in a tradition of several Biblical characters who have a kind of a up-and-down story to their life.
+There are a lot of Biblical characters like this.
+A number of characters, out of the dozens whose stories we know quite a bit about, have this kind of situation.
+They are in a position of honor of some kind that is challenged and then vindicated and even enhanced.

 V. Themes and Issues in Esther

 More important, what kinds of questions is Esther answering?
-One of the questions is—What about the Jews who did not go back with people like Zerubbabel and Jeshua, who did not answer the call of God, as it is made in Isaiah, but who stayed, who accommodated, who fit into the Persian Empire?
+One of the questions is this: What about the Jews who did not go back with people like Zerubbabel and Jeshua, who did not answer the call of God as it is made in Isaiah, but who stayed, who accommodated, who fit into the Persian Empire?
 There were many who did.
 Esther tells you that side of the story.
-The rest of the Bible is going to now focus back to Judah as people return from the exile and go back to Judah and rebuild the temple and so on.
+Focus back to Judah as people return from the exile and go back to Judah and rebuild the temple and so on.
 Most of the rest of the Bible is going to focus on that.
-Esther is special in that it focuses on the secularized or paganized Jews.
+Esther is special in that it focuses the secularized or paganized Jews.
 God’s call was to go back to Judah; go back, live there, rebuild, build the temple, worship there again and so on.
 That is the official call.
-Thousands did follow that, but Esther tells you about those who did not.
+Thousands did follow, but Esther tells you about those who did not.

 It also describes accommodationism.
-These are Judeans, these are not Jews; you have to be very careful.
+These are Judeans, these are not Jews, you have to be very careful.
 Esther is less than ethical about many things.
-Example, she gets to be queen by trying out as one of the one-night stands of the king.
-What King Xerxes did was to have a new woman come in every night to his bedroom and, if he liked her, he might keep her around for awhile, if he did not, that would be it and he would send her off to be a palace worker; she would be one of the servants in the palace.
-Esther is very eager to please the king, so she asks, “What can I do?
+For example, she gets to be queen by trying out as one of the one-night stands of the king.
+What King Xerxes did was to have a new woman come in every night to his bedroom and if he liked her he might keep her around for awhile, if he did not he would send her off to be a palace worker; she would be one of the servants in the palace.
+Esther is very eager to please the king so she asks, “What can I do?
 What’s the tricks?
 What does he like?”
 The harem keepers are only too happy to help her because that makes them look good.
 She pleases the king very much and eventually gets to be queen through a series of circumstances that the storyline describes for you pretty well.
-But, this is not some special godly desire on her part, to be a Persian queen, married to a non-Jew, administrating things, yet God does use her in a good way.
+But, this is not some specially godly desire on her part; to be a Persian queen, married to a non-Jew, administrating things, yet God does use her in a good way.

 Interestingly, the book does not even mention God.
 No mention of Yahweh, no mention of Elohim, or any of the other names for God.
 That is usually purposeful.
 When you get that kind of thing in a narrative anywhere, it is usually because you are in a secular setting and the people there are nonbelievers.
 It is a part of style that Moses used already back in Genesis.
 If you do not have any mention of any name of God, you also are implicitly being told that this was a secular context.
 These are Jews ethically now, but not religiously.
 That is important.